MystenLabs/walrus/CONTRIBUTING.md

 version (including breaking changes that are incompatible with testnet) or they can be run with the contracts as deployed on testnet.

-For the first option, you can run these test as follows:
+For the first option, you can run these tests as follows:

 ```sh
 cargo nextest run --run-ignored ignored-only --features walrus-sui/mainnet-contracts